• Articles

-What is Data Science Life cycle
+What Is Data Science Life Cycle?

 Learn About Data Science Life Cycle in Intellipaat’s Data Science Course Video:

-The Six Stages of the Data Science Life Cycle
+Phases of the Data Science Lifecycle

-To make sure that we are solving the right problem, the most important thing is to ask as many questions as possible to get a clear sense of what the stakeholders wish for the product or service.
+To make sure that data scientists are solving the right problem, the most important thing is to ask as many questions as possible to get a clear sense of what the stakeholders wish for the product or service.
 For example, when building a movie recommendation engine, we can begin the work by asking questions such as:

 • What kind of data is available for us to use?